-An invited member of advisory committees including the 2019 Centenary Commission on Adult Education and the judging panel international Digital Education Awards 2020.
+An invited member of advisory committees including the Advance HE Learning and Teaching Strategic Advisory Group and the 2019 Centenary Commission on Adult Education and the judging panel international Digital Education Awards 2020.

 Contributing to peer review of CPD quality and standards as an assessor for certified and senior certified membership of the Association of Learning Technologists.

 I am a member of University of Edinburgh Equality, Diversity and Inclusion and Senate Education Committees and University Court committee on Knowledge Strategy.
 Previously a member of the governing body of Kellogg College, Oxford (2009-14) and board trustee of Edinburgh University Students Association (2011-14).